-

 DeviceManagementManagedDevices.ReadWrite.All

-permission in your Azure AD tenant.
+permissions in your Microsoft Entra tenant.

 Limitation

-Create an Azure AD service account
+Create a Microsoft Entra service account

 Prerequisite